Nation Builders Corps: Graduation

 On the 17 October 2018 trainees were invited to a graduation ceremony.
 On the day of the ceremony, graduates from across the country trooped to the Independence or Black Star Square.
 Most trainees from other regions were represented by a few, but those from Greater Accra all attended the event.
-Trainees were provided a T-shirt to add color.

 The president, vice president, and ministers of state attended the ceremony, receiving a rousing welcome from the trainees.
 The event commenced with Christian and Muslim prayers.
 The master of ceremonies was the Minister-Designate Kojo Oppong Nkrumah.
 Trainees were selected or volunteered matched to modules without any training.
 Representatives from various modules provided statistics on the number of people recruited and training costs associated.

 The president's speech provided additional statistics about the initiative and how this initiative would encourage the Ghanaian youth to make a difference in the future.
 He commended his team for the work they did to bring this initiative to fruition.